Worass/SCP-079/README.md

 3. Another drive, other than C:/, because I had problems finding my own folder, if I put the files I want to use in C:/.

 #2:
 1. Download everything from this github, if you want to restart your project.
-(Only, if you had problems before)
+(Only, if you had problems before).